vanilla/docs/content/help/apiv2/authentication.md

 4. Give the token a name that will help you remember its use.
 5. Click "Generate" to generate the token and copy the value into your app.

+Please note:
+* This requires the "Token - Add" permission in Roles and Permissions for the relevant role.
+* API Calls using a token will reflect the permissions of the user who generated the token.